Kuoxsr/fhb-villager-sounds/README.md

 5. Click the arrow on the pack to move it to the right side of the screen (Selected)
 6. Click "Done" and play the game.

-## How to hear all the sounds (based on the original edition)
+## How to hear all the sounds
-All the sounds are random in their context, so you may need to wait a while to hear them all.
-Also, the game pitch-shifts the sounds, so they kind of sound different, even if they're not.
+All the sounds are random in their context, so you may need to try multiple times to hear them all.
+Also, the game pitch-shifts the sounds, so they can sound kind of different, even if they're not.
 Be patient.
+The "Editions" section below shows how many of each type of sound to expect.

-* Find a village, and a villager who has a profession.
-Just hanging around them, you should hear them make 3 different sounds that Hawkie  deliberately made to imitate villagers on her live stream.
+* Find a village.
+Just hanging around the inhabitants, you should hear them make various idle sounds.

-* Right-click on the villager to enter the villager's trading menu.
+* Right-click on a villager with a profession to enter the villager's trading menu.
 Do nothing, just wait.
-You should hear 3 different "haggle" sounds while you are in this menu.
+You should hear various "haggle" sounds while you are in this menu.

 * Try to trade an item that the villager will *not* accept.
-You should hear 3 different "no" sounds.
+You should hear various "no" sounds.
 You can also hear these "no" sounds if you try to trade with a villager who has no profession.

 * Trade an item that the villager *does* accept.
-You should hear 3 different "yes" sounds.
+You should hear various "yes" sounds.
+They should also make these sounds when you win a raid.

 * Take out a sword and attack the villager.
-You should hear 4 different "hit" sounds.
+You should hear several "hit" sounds.
 I wouldn't recommend doing this in survival mode, as the village's Iron Golem will want to have words with you.
+FlyingHawkButt herself F&@%ed-around and found out the first time she tried this pack.

-* When the villager finally dies, you should hear the spectacular "death" sound.
+* When the villager finally dies, you should hear one or more (depending on edition) spectacular "death" sound(s).

 ## Editions
 ### Original
-This was the original, built quickly based on Hawkie's attempt to imitate the villager sounds.
-It came together just in time for a special livestream in which FlyingHawkButt joined CarlCrafts' mod team in their attempt to defeat the Ender Dragon.
+This was the original, built quickly based on Hawkie's joking attempt to imitate the villager sounds on her livestream.
+She had no idea at the time that I would take her seriously.
+It came together just in time for a special livestream event in which FlyingHawkButt joined the rest of [CarlCrafts](https://www.twitch.tv/carlcrafts)' mod team in their attempt to defeat the Ender Dragon.
+The sheer hilarity that ensued was quite the experience.

 It has a total of 17 sounds: 1 death, 3 haggle, 4 hit, 3 idle, 3 no, and 3 yes

-### Loaded
-This edition will have all the original sounds, plus as many more as I can pack in there.
-I discovered how to include more than the default number of sounds, so you'd better believe I'm doing that.

-This edition has x sounds: x death, x haggle, x hit, x idle, x no and x yes

-### non-pc
-Wherever possible in this edition, the sound event will contain profanity.
-She is Australian, after-all...

-This edition has x sounds: x death, x haggle, x hit, x idle, x no and x yes

 ### UwU
 This edition aims to be as adorable as possible, with giggles and laughter and benevolent good vibes, because Hawkie is absolutely adorable in every way.

+I am still working on this one

+### Profane
+Whenever possible in this edition, the sound event will be profane.
+She is Australian, after-all...

+This edition is still in progress

+### Loaded
+This edition will have all the original sounds, all the UwU sounds, plus as many more as I can pack in there over time.
+I discovered how to include more than the default number of sounds, so you'd better believe I'm stuffing this thing full.
+The only thing this pack won't contain is profanity.

-It has x sounds: x death, x haggle, x hit, x idle, x no and x yes
+This edition currently has 18 sounds: 2 death, 3 haggle, 4 hit, 3 idle, 3 no and 3 yes

 ## Follow FlyingHawkButt
 * Catch her livestreams on [Twitch](https://www.twitch.tv/flyinghawkbutt), and tell her Kuo sent you